Arthur-phys/Dzahui/README.md

 * 1D time-dependent diffussion equation
 * 1D time-independent diffussion equation
-* Hysrostatic pressure equation (Or simplified 1D time-independent Stokes)
+* Hydrostatic pressure equation (Or simplified 1D time-independent Stokes)

 For now, only three equations with Dirichlet boundaries are implemented, but more will be added in the future, including two an three-dimensional cases of Navier Stokes.